 We arrived to our destination at 2 am, and fortunately we had made a reservation at the HepHoa Resort the night before and were dropped at the front door.
 Had we not we would have had to walk a lot along the empty main road hoping one of the small resorts would let us in.
 Our choice seemed pretty good in the dark, but it was in the morning when we realized how good it actually was.
 Right on the beach, clean, with cozy bungalows and a few rooms in a two story building.
 All for about 14 USD/night.

 The beach of Mui Ne is also long, mostly clean (except when onshore winds bring algae) and THE place to windsurf and kitesurf in Vietnam.
 There’s heaps of places where you can rent surfboards and wind sports boards; surf season starts in October and there is wind pretty much year round.
 We spent five days there and enjoyed the great food, and rented a scooter to visit the impressive sand dunes found about 45 minutes away.
 It was surprising to find a patch of a desert in Vietnam- they appear to be completely out of place.

-And with this out beach time came to an end, our next stop being Saigon and heading into Cambodia a few days later, making our way to a mysterious country recently ruled by the death inflicting regime of Pol Pot and home to the world famous ruins of Angkor Wat.
+And with this out beach time came to an end.
+While we did not have a fixed itinerary or schedule our improvisation worked out very well, yet if you like to have things planned out this 2 week Vietnam itinerary will take you through the best of the country.
+Our next stop would be Saigon and we’d then head into into Cambodia a few days later, making our way to a mysterious country recently ruled by the death inflicting regime of Pol Pot and home to the world famous ruins of Angkor Wat.